 From an illness or injury that needs emergency care.

 After an operation, such as heart surgery.

 During and after the birth of your baby.

 Chronic pain lasts

+Pain is a complex phenomenon that involves many of the chemicals found naturally in the spinal cord and brain.
 All pain signals travel to the brain.
 The brain sends back signals to protect the body.
-The brain also sends out its own painkillers (endorphins).
+The brain also makes its own painkillers (endorphins).
 These can help reduce the pain.

-Pain starts in one or more parts of the body.
+Pain starts in 1 or more parts of the body.
 In some cases, the site of the pain is far from its source.